BigGiantHead84/Getting-and-Cleaning-Data-Courseproject/readme.md

 	⋅⋅* tidyverse
 	⋅⋅* readr

 `Dataset`directory contains the source data from the url described below in Course Project assignment.
-Unfortunately the X_train.txt file was too big to be included into Githib without LFS (which I believe costs some money) so that is lefout from the file lists for now.
+This directory is untouched after downloading and extracting the original zip package.

 ### Course Project assignment: